Jose Siri Preview, Player Props: Rays vs. Guardians

 Jose Siri At The Plate

-- In 37.8% of his games this season, Siri has driven in at least one run.
-In 15 of those games (16.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- In 38.5% of his games this year, Siri has driven in at least one run.
+In 15 of those games (16.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

-- In 41 of 90 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.